Luna Vachon: World Wrestling Federation (1993–1994)

 When the WWF's women's division was revived, Luna's old rival Madusa, who had entered the WWF under the name Alundra Blayze, won the Women's Championship.
 Luna set her eyes on the title and had a series of matches with Alundra, all resulting in victories for Blayze.
 It was during this time the relationship between Luna and Bam Bam first showed cracks after interference in a match backfired.
 In the summer, Luna sold Bam Bam's contract to Ted DiBiase, who was beginning to build his "Million Dollar Corporation".
 Luna then picked Japanese wrestler Bull Nakano to win the Women's title from Blayze, which she eventually did.
-Luna, however, left the WWF shortly after this title match.
+Luna left the WWF shortly after this title match.

 In 1994, Luna was the first woman to appear in a WWF video game, when – despite previous objections – she was included in WWF Raw.

 Independents and Extreme Championship Wrestling (1994–1997)

 After leaving the WWF, Luna wrestled on the independent circuit.
 Upon the recommendation of Kevin Sullivan's wife Nancy, she entered Extreme Championship Wrestling (ECW).
 She was brought as Tommy Dreamer's new valet in his long running feud with Raven (Scott Levy).
 Dreamer introduced Luna as "someone out of your past", as Luna had been housemate to Levy in her Florida days and both had simultaneously worked in the WWF.

 While in ECW, Luna would stand with Tommy, feuding with Raven and his lackeys, which included Stevie Richards, and even her husband The Vampire Warrior (who, in kayfabe, had become jealous of the time she was spending with Dreamer).
 She had more than a few physical confrontations with Richards, including a steel cage match at Heatwave '95: Rage in the Cage!, which she won.

 In the same year, she was rated #306 in the PWI 500 – the second woman to be included in that list after Miss Texas.

 In 1996/97, she competed in Puerto Rico for the World Wrestling Council and American Wrestling Federation, using the name Angel Baby, and the IWA Mid-South.